aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 ### Split a Document Page by Page

-Aspose.Words enables you to split a multi-page document page by page.
+Aspose.Words allows you to split a multi-page document page by page.

-The following code example shows how to divide a document and save each page as a separate document:
+The following code example demonstrates how to divide a document and save each page as a separate document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-SplitDocument-SplitDocumentPageByPage.java" >}}

 ### Split a Document by Page Ranges

-Aspose.Words allows splitting a multi-page document by page ranges.
+Aspose.Words enables splitting a multi-page document by page ranges.
 You can split one file into multiple files with various page ranges or just select one range and save only this part of the source document.
 Note that you can choose the page range according to the maximum and minimum page number of a document.

 The following code example shows how to split a document into smaller parts by page range with specific start and end indexes: